sergeynordicresults/sergeynordicresults.github.io/index.md

 > "What is the problem with this world at all?
 How it is possible that some guy can get such power and become dictator?
 What to do?"

+<details><pre>
+there is a way to rotate politicians more often / throw off dictators BEFORE they do wrong:

+electronic voting on blockchain

+fair, cant be faked

+this is a next big technology that will revolutionize human race

+it's already possible
+</pre></details>

 # !!!IF you think war is cool!!!